 Perhaps the most significant difference between antivirus and endpoint security is the latter can evaluate ambiguous programs; these don’t fall neatly into either malware or innocent programs, and as such antivirus almost never recognizes them or prevents them.

-Endpoint security sandboxing creates an isolated and secure digital environment which perfectly replicates your typical end-user operating system.
+Endpoint security sandboxing creates an isolated and secure digital environment that perfectly replicates your typical end-user operating system.
 Much like a normal OS, the sandbox can run codes and executable files.
 At the same time, its isolation and replicated nature prevent any changes to your true databases or servers.

 This allows for program testing in a legitimate-seeming environment.
 Usually, the program reveals its true intentions without damaging your actual workflows.
 Then it becomes a question of remediation.